 On the next page, you can choose the settings like the format of the tiles, or the zoom levels of your map.
 However, using the default settings should produce satisfying results.
-Proceed with clicking the "Render" button and choosing the output directory for your map.
+Proceed by clicking the "Render" button and choosing the output directory for your map.

 Previewing the results

-When the rendering is complete, you'll see the preview of your map with your picture being perfectly matched with its geographical position.
+When the rendering is complete, you'll see the preview of your map with your picture perfectly matched with its geographical position.